Muladhara: Description

-Muladhara is said to be located near the coccygeal plexus beneath the sacrum, while its kshetram, or superficial activation point, is located between the perineum and the coccyx or the pelvic bone.
-Muladhara is said to be the base from which the three main psychic channels or nadis emerge: the Ida, Pingala and Sushumna.
-The deity associated with Muladhara (root) chakra is Lord Ganesh.
-In the highest revered prayer for Ganapati (Ganesh), the Ganapati Atharvashirsha, it is mentioned that "one who worships Lord Ganapati would easily grasp the concept and realise Brahman".
+Mūlādhāra is said to be located near the coccygeal plexus beneath the sacrum, while its kshetram, or superficial activation point, is located between the perineum and the coccyx or the pelvic bone.
+Mūlādhāra is said to be the base from which the three main psychic channels or nadis emerge: the Ida, Pingala and Sushumna.
+The deity associated with Mūlādhāra (root) chakra is Lord Ganesh.
+In the highest revered prayer for Ganapati (Ganesh), the Ganapati Atharvashirsha, it is mentioned that "one who worships Lord Ganapati would easily grasp the concept and realise Brahman (ब्रह्मन् - ultimate reality)".

 Appearance

 It is symbolized by a red, four-petaled lotus with a yellow square at its center.
 Each petal has one of the Sanskrit syllables वं vaṃ, शं śaṃ, षं ṣaṃ, and सं saṃ written on it in gold, representing the four vrittis: greatest joy, natural pleasure, delight in controlling passion, and blissfulness in concentration.
 Alternatively, they may represent dharma (psycho-spiritual longing), artha (psychic longing), kama (physical longing) and moksha (longing for spiritual liberation).
 Eight spears point out of the sides and corners of the square.

-The deity Indra is associated with Muladhara.
+The deity Indra is associated with Mūlādhāra.
 In these depictions, he is yellow, four-armed, and holds a vajra and a blue lotus in his hands.
 He is mounted upon the white elephant Airavata, who has seven trunks denoting the seven elements necessary for supporting life.
 Occasionally, Ganesha is also associated with Muladhara.
 In these depictions, he has orange skin, wears a yellow dhoti, and a green silk scarf draped around his shoulders.
 In three hands he holds a laddu, a lotus flower, and a hatchet, and the fourth is raised in the mudra of dispelling fear.